Data extracted on 27 March 2026

 Labour productivity per hour worked at regional level

-Labour productivity can be analysed for regional accounts data available for the European Union’s (EU) NUTS level 2 regions.
-Several Member States (Cyprus, Estonia, Luxembourg, Latvia and Malta) only have a single level 2 region, in these cases the regional labour productivity indicator corresponds to the one at national level.
+Labour productivity at regional level can be analysed using regional accounts data available for the European Union’s (EU) NUTS level 2 regions.
+Several EU countries (Cyprus, Estonia, Luxembourg, Latvia and Malta) only have a single level 2 region, in these cases the regional labour productivity indicator corresponds to the one at national level.

 - Source: Eurostat (nama_10r_2rlp)

-At regional level, productivity growth was higher for central and eastern European countries, which benefited from a catching-up and convergence process over the period, with a generally higher annual average growth rate for all regions of Ireland, Lithuania, Slovakia and some regions of Bulgaria, Hungary, Poland and Romania.
-All regions in Slovenia and several regions in Austria, Czechia, Croatia, Denmark and Germany also had annual growth rates above the EU average (the EU average was 1.0%).
-The growth rate for the Romanian region of the București-Ilfov (7.9%) was the highest among the European regions while productivity growth was rather low for all Greek, some Italian and two Bulgarian regions.
-In 2024, EU countries coordinated the benchmark revision in regional accounts.
-While many EU countries achieved full implementation of the benchmark revision, some countries had a partial implementation.
-Due to partial implementation the indicator is not available in Portuguese regions while due to confidentiality the indicator is not calculated for the Dutch regions.
+At regional level, productivity growth was higher for central and eastern European countries, which benefited from a catching-up and convergence process over the period, recording annual average growth rates above the EU average of 1.0% in all regions of Croatia, Hungary, Ireland, Lithuania, Poland, Slovenia and Slovakia.
+Some regions in Austria, Bulgaria, Czechia, Denmark and Germany also had annual growth rates above the EU average.
+The growth rate for the Romanian region of the București-Ilfov (7.9%) was the highest among European regions while productivity growth was rather low in all Greek regions and in some Italian regions, as well as in 1 Portuguese and 2 Swedish regions.
+Due to confidentiality the indicator is not calculated for the Dutch regions.

 Source data for tables and graphs